 We can come to you!

 Nancy DuBrule-Clemente, the owner of Natureworks provides lively educational presentations which could be given at your next group meeting.
-Diane St. John, the retail manager of Natureworks, also offers talks.
+Diane St. John, the retail manager of Natureworks, is fluent on many topics and she as well as other knowledgeable staff members are Natureworks lecturers too.
 Natureworks experts don’t only speak at garden club meetings, any group meeting may be possible.
-For information regarding her fee and availability for speaking engagements, we will need some information from you, so please CLICK HERE to learn what we’ll need from you to process your request.

 SUGGESTIONS FOR SPEAKING ENGAGEMENTS

-If your group has a topic they would like Nancy or a Natureworks expert to speak about at your group meeting, but you don’t see it listed on this page, just ask us!
+If your group has a topic they would like Nancy, Diane or a Natureworks expert to speak about at your group meeting, but you don’t see it listed on this page, just ask us!

 ° Foundation Plantings & Your Front Yard: 21st Century Design Concepts